Cyber Monday: Brisk sales, fewer discounts and plenty of out-of-stock problems - KESQ

 By Jordan Valinsky, CNN Business

-Cyber Monday sales are expected to reach at least $10.4 billion, which is higher than the underwhelming Black Friday tally and roughly matches last year’s record-breaking amount.
+Cyber Monday sales amounted to $10.7 billion, which is higher than the underwhelming Black Friday tally but still $100 million less compared to last year.

-American consumers have already spent $7.1 billion Monday, according to Adobe.
-That figure is expected to rise to between $10.4 billion and $11.1 billion in the final tally, making Cyber Monday the biggest online shopping day of the season and year.
-Last year, the same day raked in $10.8 billion.
+That figure, released Tuesday from Adobe, is a 1.4% decrease from the record-breaking Cyber Monday total in 2020 when the online sales event raked in $10.8 billion.
+Despite the decrease, this year’s Cyber Monday was 2021’s biggest online shopping day.

+“With early deals in October, consumers were not waiting around for discounts on big shopping days like Cyber Monday and Black Friday,” said Taylor Schreiner, director of Adobe Digital Insights, in a press release.

 The usual suspects were the biggest spending categories, including electronics, appliances and toys.
-However, customers were greeted with smaller discounts than usual with electronics being marked down 12% compared to 27% last year and apparel discounted 15% off compared to 20% in 2020.
+However, customers were greeted with smaller discounts than usual, with electronics marked down 12% compared to 27% last year and apparel discounted 15% compared to 20% in 2020.

 The ongoing supply chain crisis also hampered sales.
 Adobe said that the “prevalence of out-of-stock messages” was up 169% compared to January 2020 and up a whopping 258% compared to the 2019 holiday shopping season.

-Cyber Monday spending didn’t grow as fast as it did last year, noted Adobe’s lead analyst Vivek Pandya.
-He cited the holiday shopping season kicking off sooner compared to earlier years.

-“When all is said and done however, we still expect to see a record season — and year — for e-commerce,” Pandya said in a statement.

-Salesforce also said it expects Cyber Monday sales to hit $11 billion, flat compared to last year.
+Salesforce said it expects Cyber Monday sales to hit $11 billion, flat compared to last year.

 “With the smoothing out of demand throughout the entire season, peak days like Black Friday and Cyber Monday have less of an impact than previous years,” remarked Rob Garf, vice president of retail at Salesforce, in a statement.
 “It’s been less about Cyber Week and more about Cyber November.”